devyboy/auth-app/README.md

 **5**.
 Click 'Set up sign-in method', then click 'Email/Password', then enable it and click save.

 **6**.
 Now the authentication should work through Firebase. **If a user puts in an email/password combination that doesn't exist already, the app will create an account for them using those credentials.** You can also see and manage the users that register accounts under the 'Users' tab.

+## Running the app

+Now that you linked the app to Firebase, you can now run it.

+### Mac

+All you need to do for OSX is be in the root directory and type `react-native run-ios`.
+If you followed all of the above steps correctly, a packager should appear and an iPhone emulator will open with your app.

+### Windows/Linux

+With your Android Emulator running, now you can start the app.

+   `react-native run-android`

+### Keep in mind that you need to start the Android emulator manually if you want to run the application.
+It doesn't start automatically like for Mac.

+#### Alternatively:

+If you have a physical Android device you would rather use instead of a virtual one, you can run the app on that instead.
+Just plug it in via USB and enable USB Debugging in your device settings.
+Now when you run `react-native run-android` it should start on your device.
+Remember to close the emulator if you do this or else it would prioritize that over the physical device.